frhass/Covid-19_geographic_analysis/README.md

 A notebook for Geographic Weighted Regression is located in the Notebook folder.
 This notebook inputs a shapefile with infection numbers and a set of variables and outputs GWR statistics together with maps of variable significance, coefficients and GWR evaluation metrics (Local R2, Standardized Residuals and Condition Number)

 <img src="Images/GWR_Sig-Variables.PNG" width="80%" height="80%">
 Plotting how and where the 5 most signifcant variables are explanatory in explaining regional infection rates.
+Below are examples of the evaluation metric plots that can be created in the notebook.

 ![](Images/GWR_Eval-Metrics.png)